Bukit Dinding: Outdoor Sports and Events

+Conservation Effort

+Since 2022, there has been an ongoing proposal to designate part of Bukit Dinding as a permanent forest reserve.
+Currently in the advocacy stage, the initiative is being championed by environmental groups actively raising public awareness, gathering community support, and engaging with government agencies to advance the proposal.

 History

 1870: A Battle Location of the Klang War (1867-1874)

 In 1870, the surroundings of Bukit Dinding became the location of one of the battles fought in the Klang War / Selangor Civil War between Raja Abdullah, the administrator of the Klang Valley (led by Tengku Kudin and Yap Ah Loy), and Raja Mahadi, the claimant of that position (led by Syed Mashhor and Chong Chong).
 The full account of the battle in Bukit Dinding area is quoted here: "Mashhor himself made his way to Chong Chong's camp near Batu Ampat, and suggested an immediate counter-attack, before Ah Loy's men could consolidate their position.
 Chong Chong agreed with the proposal and that night led a force estimated at about 1,000 men towards Ulu Klang.
 Mashhor is said to have followed him with an equal force, but advancing by a different route.
 There is actually only one direct line of approach from Ampang to Ulu Klang, that is up the river valley.
 It seems probable that Mashhor took this course (he had just retreated along it), while Chong Chong made his way round through the present Gonggang and Hawthornden Estates, to the west of Bukit Dinding.
 In the meantime Hiu Fatt and Tung Khoon had returned to their improvised camp at Ulu Klang.
 During the night they were woken by sounds of firearms and shouting, and discovered Mashhor's force in front of their position.
 They immediately gave orders for a direct attack to be made on the enemy.
 While it was in progress Chong Chong's men came up from the rear, presumably along the north flank of Bukit Dinding and down the valley of the Sungei Gisir.
 The Capitan China's men were thus trapped between two larger units of the enemy.
 Fortunately Ah Loy had decided that evening to re-inforce his troops at Ulu Klang, and had sent Chung Piang out to them with 400 men.
 These arrived in the middle of the conflict, and presumably in the rear of Chong Chong's encircling force.
 After a long struggle, in which the Capitans' losses amounted to over 40 killed and 100 wounded, Chong Chong was forced to retreat to his stockade at Ampang, "after sustaining a heavy loss".."